Caland Ore Co., Steep Rock Lake, Ontario, 1954-56

 deck.
 The monitor was used to undercut any large cliff banks to create small landslides and not put the

 dredges in jeopardy.
-Obviously not successfull for the monitor this time.
+Obviously not successful for the monitor this time.

 July 1955: Engineering assistant and dredge statistician Dan Moziar checking the rate of flow at